If you have been looking for cheaper ways to send money abroad, Wise (formerly TransferWise) is an excellent alternative to banks.

 - Transparent: Competent fees; much cheaper than banks

-- Fast transfers: UK to India transfer took 10 minutes
+- Fast transfers: the UK to India transfer in our test took 13 seconds

 - Excellent user experience on desktop and mobile apps